awslabs/amazon-neptune-tools/neptune-export/readme.md

             bin/neptune-export.sh export-from-config -e neptunedbcluster-xxxxxxxxxxxx.cluster-yyyyyyyyyyyy.us-east-1.neptune.amazonaws.com -c /home/ec2-user/config.json -d /home/ec2-user/output

                 Export data using the metadata config in /home/ec2-user/config.json

+            bin/neptune-export.sh export-from-config -e neptunedbcluster-xxxxxxxxxxxx.cluster-yyyyyyyyyyyy.us-east-1.neptune.amazonaws.com -c /home/ec2-user/config.json -d /home/ec2-user/output --format json

+                Export data as JSON using the metadata config in /home/ec2-user/config.json

 ## Exporting the results of user-supplied queries

-_neptune-export_'s `export-from-queries` command allows you to supply groups of Gremlin queries and export the results to CSV.
+_neptune-export_'s `export-from-queries` command allows you to supply groups of Gremlin queries and export the results to CSV or JSON.

 Every user-supplied query should return a resultset whose every result comprises a Map.
 Typically, these are queries that return a `valueMap()` or a projection created using `project().by().by()...`.

 Queries are grouped into _named groups_.
 All the queries in a named group should return the same columns.
 Named groups allow you to 'shard' large queries and execute them in parallel (using the `--concurrency` option).
-The resulting CSV files will be written to a directory named after the group.
+The resulting CSV or JSON files will be written to a directory named after the group.

 You can supply multiple named groups using multiple `--queries` options.
 Each group comprises a name, an equals sign, and  then a semi-colon-delimited list of Gremlin queries.
 Surround the list of queries in double quotes.
 For example: